se-sic/coronet/README.md

 ##### Network-based metrics

 In this section, we provide descriptions of the different algorithms we provide for classifying authors into core or peripheral authors using metrics that are used on author networks.
 Note that the provided methods can be used for any network and not just author networks.
-The classification would then occur regarding the type of the vertices, i.e. an artifact network would result in a classification of the artifacts based on their importance in the network.
+The classification would then occur regarding the type of the vertices, e.g. an artifact network would result in a classification of the artifacts based on their centrality in the network.
 - `network.degree`
     * calculates scores based on the vertex degrees in a network
     * the degree of a vertex is the number of adjacent edges